Uncovering Your Signature Style: The 7-Day Challenge

 For Example:

-“I dress like a wandering artist who always has a passport and a plan.”
+“I dress like a wandering artist.”

 “Soft layers, sharp edges, and stories in every stitch.”